 Hemi considered.
 “Well, if they are diving, I believe that suggests they want tactical mobility.
 On the surface, their opportunities to threaten us are extremely limited by the storm.”

 “Mmm hmm.
-By ‘tactical mobility’ you mean get in range to put a torpedo in the water that’s pointed at us?”
+By ‘tactical mobility,’ you mean get in range to put a torpedo in the water that’s pointed at us?”
 Percy asked.

 “Our relative positions have barely changed.
 They are almost certainly still too close.
 But if we hear them turn away from us, we can assume they are trying to get enough distance to fire a torpedo.
 On the other hand, if they do not turn away, they may be lining up to try to ram us.”